romixch/gtk-nirvana/README.md

 ## How to install

 Currently ou have to checkout the project and build it on your own.
+Execute `./configure && make && make install`

+See more instructions in file INSTALL.